echogarden-project/echogarden/docs/Tasklist.md

 * Use the Wikipedia reader when the URL is detected to be from `wikipedia.org`

 ### CLI / `list-voices`
-* When given a configuration file, see if you can fall back to take options from from `speak` options, for example, to take API keys that are required for the both the synthesis request and voice list request and
+* When given a configuration file, see if you can fall back to take options from `speak` options, for example, to take API keys that are required for the both the synthesis request and voice list request and

 ### CLI / `list-packages`
 * Support filters